 - Pour the elderberry-infused water into the glass jar, making sure all the ingredients are submerged.

-- Cover and place in the sun to steep for 2–4 hours, depending on how strong you prefer it.
+- Cover and place in the sun to steep for 2–4 hours, depending on how strong you like the flavor.

 - Once finished, transfer to a pitcher filled with ice cubes and additional garnishes of fruit and mint.
 Alternatively, refrigerate it in an airtight container to keep it fresh and chilled.